codingtim/codingtim.github.io/_posts/2017-02-18-iterator-pattern-query.md

 We can use the Iterator pattern to split the business logic and the looping logic.

-First we create a new data source interface that returns an Iterator instaed of a List.
+First we create a new data source interface that returns an Iterator instead of a List.

 {% gist codingtim/f359a87ccb9f173b2a641983e3ef6e5f %}